ardnew/ino/README.md

     │   ├── adafruit:nrf52:cluenrf52840
     │   ├── adafruit:samd:adafruit_grandcentral_m4
     │   └── teensy:avr:teensy40
     └── blinky.ino

+    ╭─────────────────────────────────────────────────────────────────────╮
+    │ [NOTE] Alternatively, you can use the add flag (-A pattern) to      │ │        create the ".fqbn" directory in the project, initialized     │ │        with all matching FQBNs.
+Run from the project root:          │ │                                                                     │
+    │          % ino -A cluenrf52 grandcentral teensy40                   │
+    │                                                                     │
+    │        This creates the same directory tree as listed above.        │ │                                                                     │
+    │        Using the corresponding remove flag (-R pattern) will remove │ │        all matching FQBNs from the project:                         │ │                                                                     │
+    │          % ino -R cluenrf52 grandcentral teensy40                   │
+    │                                                                     │
+    ╰─────────────────────────────────────────────────────────────────────╯

   Next we can build and export the executables to the "build" subdirectory of our sketch.
 We will add the clean flag (-c) to ensure the Arduino core is rebuilt each time, debug flag (-g) so that we can do source-level debugging with a hardware debug probe, and extremely verbose logging (-l debug) to see what errors were printed if compilation fails:

 	  % ino -c -g -l debug

-  Since all three targets build without error, I now have the following files and directory structure in my sketch project:
+  Since all three targets build without error, we now have the following files and directory structure in our sketch directory:

     blinky/
     ├── build/